CiscoDevNet/clus2017_iosxe_demo_booth/demo_DevOpsWorkflow/README.md

 ## Summary and Cleanup

 Great job!
-You have seen how having access to developer tools like `git` right on the network elements can make it easy to manage applications, code, and scripts.
-Develop and test locally, and then use typical DevOps processes and tools to distribute and update code network wide.
+You have seen how you can use IOS XE programmability features to manage your network elements using a DevOps workflow to manage a golden image config.

 1. Cleanup the device for the next demo by executing the script below which is on desktop.